kvspb/nginx-auth-ldap/README.md

-# LDAP Authentication module for nginx
+# LDAP Authentication module for Nginx
-LDAP module for nginx which supports authentication against multiple LDAP servers.
+LDAP module for Nginx which supports authentication against multiple LDAP servers.

 # How to install